ehidalgo506-dev/bankApp/README.md

 When transferring the money just log in as that user to see his / her profile.

 The user will be automatically logged out if there isn't any movement in 5min.

+Notes:
+-Functionality should be working 100%
+- There are some minors design details that will be fixed soon.